Here on Mindcoolness, we have a simple moral code. This code consists in one fundamental principle, one law by which we

 I) Do what thou wilt

 Doing the True Will means doing what you truly want to do.
 This requires self-lucidity.
 You can do your True Will only to the extent that you know yourself.

 Profound self-awareness is critical for doing the True Will.
 Without a wealth of self-knowledge, doing what you think you truly want can be no more than “I do what I want,” which looks something like this:

 Doing what one wants is the mindset of an ungroundedly rebellious teenager or a hypermasculine boy.
 “I do what I want, bitch!” says a reactive soul that is enslaved by the ego or by its idea of someone else.
 “I do my True Will,” says a proactive soul that is free and at peace with itself.

 II) Seven Aspects of the True Will

 The easiest way to understand the True Will is by setting apart short-term goals from long-term goals:

-- Short-term goals are dictated by one’s current emotions; for example, craving sugar, craving drugs, craving pussy, or craving entertainment.
+- Short-term goals are dictated by one’s current emotions; for example, craving sugar, craving drugs, craving sex, or craving entertainment.
 Short-term goals promise instant gratification.